Built by Lawyers, Tailored by You: Harvey Launches Purpose-Built Legal Agents Across Every Major Practice Area

 Legal teams have created more than 25,000 custom agents on Harvey.
 New agents are added regularly as lawyers and customers identify emerging use cases.
 All agents run on Harvey's secure platform, which is trusted by more than 100,000 lawyers across 1,500 organizations.

-500 agents and Agent Builder are in early access today, May 5, and will be available to Harvey customers on an ongoing basis over the upcoming months.
-To learn more, visit www.harvey.ai/agents.
+500 agents and Agent Builder are in early access today, May 5th and will be available to Harvey customers on an ongoing basis over the upcoming months.
+To learn more visit www.harvey.ai/agents.

 About Harvey